Gloriosa superba

 Gloriosa superba is a species of flowering plant in the family Colchicaceae.
-Common names include flame lily, climbing lily, creeping lily, glory lily, gloriosa lily, tiger claw, agnishikha and fire lily.
+Common names include flame lily, climbing lily, creeping lily, glory lily, gloriosa lily, tiger claw, and fire lily.

 Description

 This herbaceous perennial grows from a fleshy rhizome.
 It is scandent, climbing using modified leaf-tip tendrils, the stem reaching 4 m long.
 The leaves are mainly alternately arranged, but they may be opposite, as well.
 They are somewhat lance-shaped and tipped with tendrils, and they are up 13 to 20 cm long.
 The showy flower has six tepals each up to 5 to 7.6 cm long.
 They are generally bright red to orange at maturity, sometimes with yellowish bases.
 The margins may be quite wavy.
 The six stamens also are long, up to 4 cm, and each bears a large anther at the tip that drops large amounts of yellow pollen.

 The style may be more than 6 cm long.
 One flower may weigh over 2.5 g.
 The fruit is a fleshy capsule up to 6 to 12 cm long containing red seeds.
 Cultivars of this popular garden plant may vary from these wild-type characteristics; the cultivar 'Lutea' has all-yellow tepals, 'Citrina' is yellow with red markings, and 'Nana' is a dwarf.
 Whitish forms are also known.